carsonemery/trading/WRDS/compustat/ticker_symbol_conventions_compustat.md

 For U.S. and Canadian indexes, this is a 4-digit number.
 For indexes from outside the U.S. and Canada, this is a 3-digit number.

 Note: For tickers representing Islamic indexes that focus on the United States and Canada, this element may be 3-digit number.

+Comparability Status Codes:
+Comparability Status
+Mnemonic

+Periodicity

+Format

+Units

+COMPST

+Scalar

+Code

+---

+COMPSTQ

+Scalar

+Code

+---

+Industrial Definition
+This item contains the two-character code that describes conditions under which data in one period may not be comparable to data in another period.
+Following is a list of the codes and descriptions.

+Reference Data

+Description

+Mnemonic

+Comparability Status Code

+COMPSTCD

+Comparability Status Description

+COMPSTDESC

+Reference items consist of lists of codes and descriptions that are not tied to a specific company record.
+The reference items COMPSTCD and COMPSTDESC contain a list of codes and descriptions for all possible comparability status codes available.
+If you want to find the comparability status code used by a particular company, choose the company-level item COMPST.

+Reference items may apply to one or more company-level items.

+The following table lists the comparability status codes and the associated descriptions at both the company-level and reference-level:

+Code

+Description

+AA

+Data reflects a merger or acquisition

+AB

+Data reflects a major merger resulting in the formation of a new company.

+AC

+Data reflects an accounting change

+AD

+Missing quarter (period) has not been derived due to discontinued operations

+AF

+Combination AA and AN

+AG

+Reflects adoption of Fresh Start Accounting

+AH

+Combination AN and AZ

+AN

+Data reflects the adoption of new accounting principles and presentation methods pursuant to revised national regulations and guidelines

+AQ

+Combination AC & SQ - Reflects an accounting change and reflects that Semi-annual I/S and C/F data is allocated over missing quarters and B/S data is carried over to missing quarter

+AR

+Combination AA and AZ

+AS

+Combination AA and AC

+AT

+Combination AC and AZ

+AU

+Combination AD and DB

+AZ

+Data excludes discontinued operations (North America); data reflects disposals (outside North America)

+CA

+Includes six months of a merger or acquisition

+CB

+Includes nine months of a merger or acquisition

+CC

+Includes 12 months of a merger or acquisition

+CE

+Excludes six months of discontinued operations

+CF

+Excludes nine months of discontinued operations

+CG

+Excludes 12 months of discontinued operations

+DB

+Company has undergone a fiscal year change.
+Some or all data may not be available

+DZ

+Company has been in operation for less than one year.
+Some or all data may not be available

+IP

+Company has undergone an initial public offering

+SQ

+Semi-annual I/S and C/F data is allocated over missing quarters and B/S data is carried over to missing quarter